(A) Each infant in attendance shall be provided with a separate crib that meets the requirements of this rule.

 (3) Nothing shall be placed or be hung over the side that obstructs the provider's visibility of the infant.

-(4) Infants shall not be placed in cribs, porta cribs or playpens with bibs or any other items which could pose a strangulation or suffocation risk.
+(4) Infants shall not be placed in cribs or playpens with bibs or any other items which could pose a strangulation or suffocation risk.
+This includes devices designed to maintain sleep positions, unless prescribed in writing by a physician.

 (5) Infants shall be placed in their cribs or playpens for sleeping, and shall not be allowed to sleep in bassinets, swings, car seats or other equipment.
 If a medical condition exists where a child needs to sleep in equipment other than a crib or playpen, written permission shall be obtained from a physician and shall be on file for review.